-Tracy Johnson is the senior producer of CBC's western digital business unit.
+Tracy Johnson is the executive producer of CBC's western digital business unit.
 She's been a business reporter/producer with CBC on radio, television and online for 15 years. @tracyjohnsoncbc

 Latest from Tracy Johnson